Inheritance tax

 International tax law distinguishes between an estate tax and an inheritance tax.
 An inheritance tax is a tax paid by a person who inherits money or property of a person who has died, whereas an estate tax is a levy on the estate (money and property) of a person who has died.
 However, this distinction is not always observed; for example, the UK's "inheritance tax" is a tax on the assets of the deceased, and strictly speaking is therefore an estate tax.

-For historical reasons, the term death duty is still used colloquially (though not legally) in the UK and some Commonwealth countries.
-For political, statutory and other reasons, the term death tax is sometimes used to refer to estate tax in the United States.
+Inheritance taxes vary widely between countries.